***Live public draft***

-Following from part one here continues food for thoughts.
+Following from part 1 here continues my share of thoughts.

 Environment, Temperature and Season